CaraesNaur/Arduino/README.md

 Arduino
 =======

-A collection of Arduino related code.
+A collection of Arduino sketches, and maybe eventually some libraries.